This page provides information for services captured under the National Quality Framework (NQF) and the

 Educator-to-child ratios – NQF services

-The National Quality Framework (NQF) sets out the minimum
+The NQF sets out the minimum

 educator-to-child ratio requirements for early childhood education and care services.
 To be counted in the educator-to-child ratio, educators must be working directly with the children.
 The Australian Children's Education and Care Quality Authority (ACECQA) is the national authority that publishes the educator-to-child ratios, set out in the NQF.
 Providers and services listed with the